pyth-network/pyth-crosschain/price_service/client/js/README.md

       binary: true,
     },
   }
-); // See Price Service endpoints section below for other endpoints
+); // See Hermes endpoints section below for other endpoints

 const priceIds = [
   // You can find the ids of prices at https://pyth.network/developers/price-feed-ids#pyth-evm-testnet